mph-/lcapy/doc/expressions.rst

   >>> voltage(6).as_value_unit()
   (6, V)

-However, this can also go awry unless units are applied to every scale factor.
-SymPy also needs work for better printing of the units.
+For this to be useful, SymPy also needs work for better printing of the units.
+Currently they can appear anywhere in an expression and not just at the end.

 .. _expressionsrationalfunctions: